 A great source of vitamins A, B6, C, and E. Feed to your dog in moderation as they are high in sugar and dietary fiber.
 Serve after removing the peel and seeds.
-Can be served fresh, pureed or frozen.
+Can be served fresh, pureed, or frozen.

 Full of vitamin A and fiber and the flesh is safe for dogs to eat fresh or frozen in small amounts.
-The pit should be removed as it can damage teeth and could potentially cause choking or an intestinal blockage.
+The pit should be removed as it can damage teeth and could potentially cause choking or intestinal blockage.

 Full of vitamins A, C, and K, minerals including calcium, potassium, magnesium, and soluble fiber.
-Remember to cut into small pieces and remove the stalk, leaves, seeds and core before giving to your dog.
+Remember to cut into small pieces and remove the stalk, leaves, seeds and core before giving it to your dog.

 A nutrient-rich fruit containing ample amounts of vitamin C, thiamine and minerals like copper, potassium, and magnesium.
 This tropical fruit is high in sugar so dogs should be given small amounts with the core and spiky skin removed.

 Fiber, vitamins, minerals, and antioxidants found in pumpkin can be a great treat for your dog but should only be fed from plain, canned pumpkin.
-It can also be a helpful digestive supplement and if often recommended for treating mild symptoms of diarrhea and constipation in dogs.
-Feed in small amounts and never fed pumpkin pie filling as it is high in sugar and can contain xylitol, which is highly toxic to dogs.
+It can also be a helpful digestive supplement and is often recommended for treating mild symptoms of diarrhea and constipation in dogs.
+Feed in small amounts and never fed pumpkin pie filling as it is high in sugar and can contain Xylitol, which is highly toxic to dogs.

 A good source of vitamin C, potassium, fiber, and antioxidants.
 Strawberries can can also help strengthen the immune system.
 They should be cut into small pieces, mashed of pureed to avoid choking.